nvoulgaris/blog/content/post/limiting-work-in-progress-in-scrum.md

 ## Teamwork

+A WIP limit is essentially the application of a restriction.
+A restriction on the amount of work that can be concurrently undertaken.
+However, team members remain the same.
+Hence, the less the number of stories or tasks that can be simultaneously in-progress the more the level of cooperation among the team members has to increase.

+Think about it.
+In a very simplistic scenario, a team of two software engineers with a WIP limit of one would always pair (in the case where the WIP limit is applied to tasks) or - at least - work on the same story (in the case where the WIP limit is applied to stories).
+A team of - say - 5 software engineers with a WIP limit of four would mean that there should always be at least one pair.
+Reduce this to a WIP limit of three and the pairs become at 2 at all given moments.

+Pairing is a more intense form of collaboration, but working on the same story is still more collaborative than two software engineers working on different stories.
+Given sufficient time, this restriction will strengthen the team bonds and will help build the right chemistry.

 ## Bus factor

+Increased teamwork goes hand in hand with increased bus factors.
+I believe this is quite straightforward.
+The more often two or more people work on the same story, the more the parts of the code that more people will be familiar with.
+On the contrary, a team whose members tend to work alone on a story will end up with a codebase full of parts that only a single software engineer is familiar with.

 ## Identify bottlenecks

+Applying a WIP limit is a tailor-made technique for surfacing bottlenecks in a team's process.
+Let's imagine a scenario in which a team uses the flow *"todo"*, *"doing"*, *"review"*, *"delivered"* and then *"done"*.
+It undertakes stories and when the code is written, the story is passed to the rest of the team for code review.
+The engineer(s) that worked on this story naturally grab the next one until this one gets reviewed.
+It is quite common for teams to end up with a pile of stories that should get reviewed towards the end of the sprint.
+This, of course, leads to rushed code reviews and a big band release with a dozen features in it.
+This is a typical case of a *bottleneck in the process*.

+Now, let's imagine that this team applies some WIP limits.
+Remember that these may span from one to several swimlanes.
+Let's assume that the *"review"* swimlane has a dedicated limit of three stories.
+When the third story gets in the lane the team should prioritize code reviewing these stories.
+Otherwise, no new stories can be propagated from *"doing"* to *"review"*.
+These stories will be reviewed and if the *"delivered"* column has a respective limit, they will also get deployed to production and reach *"done"*, allowing space for more stories to be worked.

+The application of the limit has not only made the problem apparent, but it has also provided a solution to it.

 # Fine-tuning the limits

+Assuming that some symptoms are visible and the team feels that some WIP limits would be helpful, a natural question would be how can one go about setting them.
+What are the right the numbers?
+How many swimlanes should a limit span?

 ## Avoid multitasking

+I would propose that the first thing to avoid is multitasking.
+A WIP limit greater than the number of software engineers in the team would mean that people are encouraged to multitask.
+For instance, imagine a team of five software engineers with a WIP limit of 6.

+Keep this in mind.
+In my opinion, if you are ready to set a WIP limit greater than the number of software engineers in the team, take a step back.
+Think the problem over again.
+Why do you want to do this?
+What do you expect to gain out of it?

 ## Not too high

+Building on this point, a WIP limit equal to the number of software engineers in the team would mean that no one can multitask, but on the other hand, pairing and collaboration are not encouraged.
+This kind of beats the purpose, because fostering collaboration is a key motive for using this technique.

+The two above strategies can work but, only as first steps and only in rare situations.
+For instance, if some team members are very reluctant about using WIP limits and yet the rest of the team feels that they would be beneficial, perhaps it's a decent first step.
+However, I see very limited benefits besides these cases.

 ## But not too low either

+On the other hand, a very restrictive WIP limit can have negative effects.
+Not every task and story is suitable for pairing or requires more than one person working on it.
+Also, pairing is great, but, as discussed in extensively in my [pair programming post](https://nvoulgaris.com/pair-programming-making-the-whole-greater-than-the-sum-of-its-parts/), it can be exhaustive.
+Setting a WIP limit of two in a team with four software engineers would automatically mean that the engineers should always work in pairs to honour this rule.
+If this is what you are after - always working in pair - by all means, go for it.
+However, pay a lot of attention to it.
+Such a restrictive limit may lead to people feeling that they are suffocating or it may just be counterproductive.

 ## Inspect and adapt

+Having said all these, we still haven't answered the above-mentioned questions.
+Well, you might have guessed it.
+There is not *right* answer. *There is no silver bullet*.
+The very philosophy of *Agile* suggests a totally different approach to *right* answers and *silver bullets*.
+Scrum says *"inspect and adapt"*.
+That is what I would suggest.

+Start off with discussing the situation during the retrospective.
+Come up with the first iteration of a few WIP limits.
+Give it a go and watch what happens.
+Adjust it and repeat the process.
+This is an ever ending-process.
+Keep shifting towards what works best for the team and always keep in mind that different things work on different teams.

 # Conclusion